HugeONotation/hugeonotation.github.io/pblog/_posts/2024-11-03-avx10_2_new_instructions.md

 come from memory, and can instead come from another XMM register, making it a bit terser to copy the first lane from one vector to another.

-These two instructions aren't the most exciting in the world, but are bound to help shave a few cycles off our execution times and a few bytes off our executable sizes.
+WHile, not the most exciting things in the world, they are bound to help shave a few cycles off our execution times and a few bytes off our executable sizes.

 ## Double-wide Single-Precision to Half-Precision
 `vcvt2ps2phx` converts two vectors of single-precision floats to a single vector